Democrats' Nov. 20 debate expected to feature 10 candidates

 Two new candidates also could be vying for December spots.

-Former Massachusetts Gov. Deval Patrick launched his campaign Thursday and filed to appear on New Hampshire's first-in-the-nation primary ballot, and former New York City Mayor Michael Bloomberg is considering a bid as well, while already having filed paperwork for some Super Tuesday primaries.
+Former Massachusetts Gov. Deval Patrick launched his campaign Thursday and filed to appear on New Hampshire's first-in-the-nation primary ballot.
+Former New York City Mayor Michael Bloomberg is considering a bid as well, already having filed paperwork for some Super Tuesday primaries.

 Patrick has strong ties to Wall Street and deep-pocketed Democratic donors.
-Bloomberg is among the world's wealthiest men.
+Bloomberg is among the world's wealthiest individuals.
 Both may be able to afford television advertising and other campaign operations relatively quickly.
-But, just as Perez has said throughout the process, debate slots intended not as rewards for the amount a campaign raises or spends, but as a recognition of how much support a candidate has attracted.
+But, as Perez has said throughout the process, party leaders consider debate slots not as rewards for the amount a campaign raises or spends, but as a recognition of how much support a candidate has attracted.

 Next week's debate will be broadcast on MSNBC from 9 p.m. to 11 p.m.
 EST.